robotics-upo/nix_simulator/README.md

 The following characteristics are still pending:

- - [ ] Add a thermal and a RGB camera to the sensing head
+ - [ ] Add a thermal camera to the sensing head
  - [ ] Add noise to the odometry estimation
  - [ ] Add motor to the flipper in the raposaNG platform
  - [ ] Check why the floor does not appear in the map, because of LOAM, because of OctoMap...?
- - [ ] Add simulated imu, mainly to use with MCL3D